 - Part II, Employee Offer and Coverage, is to inform the employee and IRS that the employer did or did not comply with the employer shared responsibility mandates of the ACA.

 - Part III, Covered Individuals, is used to validate the individual mandate for coverage verification.

-So that employers who offer self-insured health coverage would not have to produce both the 1095-C and 1095-B, the IRS modified Form 1095-C to contain parts for both reporting requirements.
+So that employers who offer self-funded health coverage would not have to produce both the 1095-C and 1095-B, the IRS modified Form 1095-C to contain parts for both reporting requirements.

-But the compression of the two parts into one form means can result in Part II of a 1095-C conflicting with Part III.
+However, the compression of the two parts into one form can result in Part II of a 1095-C conflicting with Part III.